Tirzepatide Weight Loss Therapy

 | Insulin Sensitivity | Greater improvement (dual pathway) | Significant improvement |

-- You need to lose a significant amount of weight (50+ pounds)
+- You need to lose a significant amount (50+ pounds)

-- You tried semaglutide and plateaued or did not achieve adequate results
+- You tried semaglutide and plateaued or had inadequate results

 - You have moderate weight loss goals (20-40 pounds)